Closed-loop field development with multipoint geostatistics and statistical performance assessment: Methodology: closed-loop field development optimization

 The optimization is then performed to determine decision parameters for all future wells (those to be delivered at $t_{i+1}$ and later steps), and controls of existing wells.
-Optimizing the full development plan at each step is to avoid a greedy approach where one would only optimize the next $n_{\text{rig}}$ wells.
+Note that only the controls after $t_{i}$ are optimized here.
+Optimizing the full development plan at each step is to avoid a greedy approach where one would only optimize the next $n_{\text{rig}}$ wells by either freezing or not considering later wells in the project horizon.
+A comparison between greedy (well-by-well) optimization and optimization of full development plan is discussed in Example~1 in \citet{shirangi:15b}.
 CLFD workflow is shown in Fig.~\ref{fig:schem-clfd}.
 The optimization and model calibration steps (together with notations) are discussed next, in turn.